centreon/centreon-documentation/en/integrations/plugin-packs/procedures/hardware-devices-polycom-hdx-snmp.md

 * Add a new Host and apply the *HW-Device-Polycom-Hdx-SNMP-Custom* Host Template
 * Fill SNMP Version and Community fields according to the device's configuration

-  :warning: When using SNMP v3, use the SNMPEXTRAOPTIONS Macro to add specific auth parameters
+  ⚠️ When using SNMP v3, use the SNMPEXTRAOPTIONS Macro to add specific auth parameters

 | Mandatory | Name             | Description                                    |
 | :-------- | :--------------- | :--------------------------------------------- |